Extensions-Valhalla/gnome-bluetooth-quick-connect/README.md

 </div>

 > [!NOTE]
-> This is a maintained fork of orignal Extension by [bjarosze](https://github.com/bjarosze).
+> This is a maintained fork of original Extension by [bjarosze](https://github.com/bjarosze).

 ## Installation